lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 (sec:hybridisation)=
 ## Hybridisation and denaturation

-Two nucleotides coming together and binding to each other for a base pair (BP).
+Two nucleotides coming together and binding to each other form a base pair (BP).
 Since hydrogen bonds are [highly directional](#sec:hydrogen-bonds), HB formation requires that the two nucleotides approach each other with the right mutual orientation.
 However, note that bases on their own (*i.e.* not part of a strand) can pair with any other base, as well as with themselves, often with more than one arrangement ([](doi:10.1016/S0079-6603(08)60565-6)).
 It is only in an extended paired region that the correct orientation is obtained only if the two nucleotides are compatible (*i.e.* if they can form a canonical or a non-canonical base pair, as mentioned above), and the strands run anti-parallel to each other.
 In this geometry, which is adopted by the most common DNA and RNA helical conformations,

 * the bases on one strand can align perfectly with their complementary bases on the opposite strand, allowing stable hydrogen bonding;
 * the sugar-phosphate backbones run in opposite directions, allowing the bases to stack neatly on top of each other, contributing to the overall stability of the double helix through van der Waals forces and hydrophobic interactions;